bogdanparvu18/msc-graduate-project/README.md

   The incident truth object will be constructed by combining existing public labels and event metadata with derived facts extracted from telemetry, routing, topology, and visualization artifacts; public datasets provide partial ground truth, while diagnosis, evidence alignment, and remediation labels will be added through rule-based extraction and targeted human annotation.

 #### Phase 5 — Build the model stack

+  This phase builds the model stack by adapting a chart-specialist model for network dashboard understanding and one or two general multimodal vision-language models for end-to-end question answering over dashboards, topology views, routing visuals, and structured operational context, with structured outputs for evidence, diagnosis, and remediation recommendation.

+   **Build the training dataset loaders**

+  This will read Phase 4 benchmark files and will create train/val/test loaders.
+I define few generic tasks:

+   - open the sample JSON
+   - load the referenced images
+   - load structured text blocks
+   - format everything into one prompt
+   - return the gold JSON target

+  The training will be performed to return 4 types of output: Answer generation, Evidence prediction, Diagnosis prediction, Action recommandation.

+  **Prompt formatter**

+  Each model family needs an exact prompt.

+  **Fine-tuning pipeline**

+  Models will be trained and adapted with the network benchmark information from the datasets.
+The base models still keep it generic pretraining knowledge and datasets teache it network vocabulary, incident patterns, output schema, and evidence habits.
+In this case fine-tuning data does not replace pretraining, it just aligns the model to networking domain in scope.

+  **Structured output parser**

+  A generated JSON needs to be validated.

+  **Evaluation harness**

+  A scoring system to be created:

+  - answer correctness
+  - evidence correctness
+  - diagnosis accuracy
+  - action accuracy

 #### Phase 6 — Add retrieval and multimodal grounding
 #### Phase 7 — Diagnosis engine
 #### Phase 8 — Guarded remediation recommendation